NickSolante/go-json-parser/README.md

 # go-json-parser

-# A simple JSON parser written in Go.
+A simple JSON parser written in Go.

+## Features

+- Parse JSON strings.
+- Interactive mode.
+- Validate JSON Objects with boolean result on the console.

 ## Usage